agsb/immu/docs/NoSpoon.md

   1. All memory in a continuous address;
   2. All memory is accessed in bytes;
   3. Any registers could load from and store into main memory;
-  4. There is no stack.
+  4. There is no stack register.

 Better, there are a group of registers that must be saved before used, "callee" as in ISA specifications, https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf> by RTFM.